Sparse Graph Learning from Spatiotemporal Time Series: Introduction

-In this paper, we model the graph learning problem from a probabilistic perspective, which, besides naturally accounting for uncertainty and the embedding of priors, enables learning sparse graphs as realizations of a discrete probability distribution.
-In particular, we seek to learn a parametric distribution $\ptheta$ s.t.\ graphs sampled from it maximize the performance on the downstream forecasting task.
-Previous works~\cite{shang2021discrete, kipf2018neural} learn $\ptheta$ by exploiting reparametrization tricks to obtain \emph{path-wise} gradient estimates~\cite{glasserman1991gradient, kingma2014auto}.
-However, these approaches imply approximating the discrete distribution with a softmax continuous relaxation~\cite{paulus2020gradient} which makes \emph{all} the downstream computations dense and quadratic in the number of nodes.
-Differently, here, we adopt the framework of \emph{score-function}~(SF) gradient estimators~\cite{rubinstein1969some, williams1992simple, mohamed2020monte} which allows us for preserving the sparsity of the sampled graphs and that of the subsequent processing steps~(e.g., the forward pass of a message-passing network).
+In this paper, we address the graph learning problem and model it from a probabilistic perspective which, besides naturally accounting for uncertainty and the embedding of priors, enables the learning of sparse graphs as realizations of a discrete probability distribution.
+In particular, given a set of time series, we seek to learn a parametric distribution $\ptheta$ such that graphs sampled from $\ptheta$ maximize the performance on the given downstream task, e.g., multistep-ahead forecasting.
+As an example, consider a cost function $\delta_t({}\cdot{})$~(e.g., the forecasting accuracy) associated with each time step $t$ and dependant on the inferred graph.
+The core challenge in learning $\ptheta$ to minimize the expected cost is associated with estimating the gradient